dmikolay/Neural-Networks-Semester-Project/README.md

 ### Neural Network Architecture:

 The neural network architecture I first employed for facial feature extraction consists of several layers tailored to capture intricate facial features efficiently.
 A Convolutional Neural Network (CNN) serves as the backbone for feature extraction.
-The CNN comprises five convolutional layers followed by ReLU activation functions, facilitating the extraction of hierarchical features from input images.
+The CNN comprises five convolutional layers followed by ReLU activation functions (see cnn.py), facilitating the extraction of hierarchical features from input images.
 Max-pooling layers are strategically placed to downsample feature maps, reducing computational complexity and enhancing translation invariance.
 Batch normalization layers are incorporated to stabilize and accelerate the training process by normalizing the input distributions.
 Following the convolutional layers, two fully connected layers are utilized for embedding generation, resulting in a feature vector of the desired size.
-This is essentially the same as the image classification CNN that we built in practical 2 a;fter seeing how well that worked in that scenario I decided to use it as a starting point.
+This is essentially the same as the image classification CNN that we built in practical 2 after seeing how well that worked in that scenario I decided to use it as a starting point.

-The loss function employed in this architecture is the triplet loss function, specifically designed for training on triplet samples.
+The loss function employed in this architecture is the triplet loss function, specifically designed for training on triplet samples (see triplet.py).
 Triplet loss works by selecting one image as the anchor, one positive example (the same person as the anchor), and one negative example (someone who is not the anchor).
 Triplet loss attempts to train the neural network in such a way that it learns to pull the anchor image closer to the positive image in the feature space, while pushing it further away from the negative image.
 Triplet loss ensures that the distance between anchor-positive pairs is minimized while maintaining a margin with anchor-negative pairs in the embedding space.
 This encourages the network to learn discriminative features for accurate facial recognition.

 For optimization, the Adam optimizer is utilized, which efficiently adapts the learning rates for each parameter during training.
 Additionally, a learning rate scheduler is employed to adjust the learning rate based on the number of epochs, ensuring stable convergence and preventing oscillations during training.